vancoder1/YTubeD/README.md

 # YTubeD - YouTube Downloader

 YTubeD is a simple and intuitive YouTube downloader application built using WPF (Windows Presentation Foundation).
-It allows users to easily download video and audio from YouTube.
+It allows users to easily download both video and audio from YouTube.

 ## Features